Sargent's Norwich exit has helped one of USMNT's World Cup rivals

 Football is a game of sliding doors; of individual moments, decisions, and unintended consequences and the vastly different outcomes that result.
-Often it can take years, if not decades, to properly understand them, but the nascent signs of one of these divergences could be felt as soon as this June, when the United States take on Australia at the 2026 FIFA World Cup.
+Often it can take years, if not decades, to properly understand them, but the nascent signs of one divergence could be felt as soon as this June, when the United States take on Australia at the 2026 FIFA World Cup.

 - Socceroos on 'mission to wreck' USMNT's World Cup